- Teaches students:

 - Teaching since:

-Musician and composer Nathaniel Braddock tours internationally and performs an array of different musical styles in venues as disparate as underground arts spaces and Lincoln Center.
-Based for years in Chicago, Braddock relocated to Sydney, Australia, in 2014, but continues to perform and lecture in the States.
+Musician and composer Nathaniel tours internationally and performs an array of different musical styles in venues as disparate as underground arts spaces and Lincoln Center.
+Based for years in Chicago, Nathaniel relocated to Sydney, Australia, in 2014, but continues to perform and lecture in the States.